CiscoTestAutomation/getting-started/start-guide/intro/introduction.rst

 What is the |library|?
 ^^^^^^^^^^^^^^^^^^^^^^
-The |library| provides all the tools needed for network test automation, including
+The |library| (a.k.a.
+Genie) provides all the tools needed for network test automation, including

 * a pool of reusable :term:`parsers <Parser>`
 * a pool of reusable :term:`triggers <Trigger>`